jacobjohnsson/QC-32/readme.txt

   Operator #0.
 Addition.

-                The register A receives the value in registers B plus the value in register C.
+                The register A receives the value in register B plus the value in register C.

            #1.
 Subtraction.

-                The register A receives the value in registers B minus the value in register C.
+                The register A receives the value in register B minus the value in register C.

            #2.
 Multiplication.

-                The register A receives the value in registers B multiplied by the value in register C.
+                The register A receives the value in register B multiplied by the value in register C.

            #3.
 Division.

-                The register A receives the value in registers B divided by the value in register C.
+                The register A receives the value in register B divided by the value in register C.

            #4.
 Halt.